nogginly/fsutils.cr/DESIGN.md

 shape", and a host that forgets to re-read it gets a silent mismatch instead of a compile error.

+### Fetching a web page

+`fetch_web_page` is the one tool here that leaves the machine, and the reason it lives in a shard called "file system utilities" wants stating.

+The alternative was a second shard depending on this one and contributing its tools to the same registry.
+That is architecturally cleaner and was rejected for now, because contributing tools means `Names`, `Definitions`, `ACCEPTED` and the dispatch all stop being closed sets -- the opposite of the change that made a missing dispatch branch a crash rather than a wrong answer.
+At a third contributor it becomes the right answer.
+Until then the cost is one runtime dependency, `html5`, for consumers who only wanted `grep`.

+What it does bring is a second confinement problem, and the useful observation is that it has the same shape as the first.
+The sandbox rule is **resolve, then compare**, never validate the string.
+For a URL: check the name against the lists, resolve it, and check every address it answers with.
+A name under the caller's control can point anywhere, and answering with several addresses of which one is loopback is the ordinary arrangement.
+A redirect is a new URL and faces the whole check again, which is why redirects are followed here rather than by `HTTP::Client` -- its own redirect following would never show us the intermediate address, and a permitted host redirecting to `169.254.169.254` is the attack this guards.

+**Three bounds, and none substitutes for another.** `max_page_bytes` stops the read, counted from the response body rather than from `Content-Length`, which is absent under chunked encoding and understates a compressed body that `HTTP::Client` inflates on the way past -- so a two megabyte response can be a two gigabyte read and the only honest place to count is the read itself.
+`max_markdown_bytes` stops the conversion, cutting back to the last blank line so a truncated page never ends inside a fence or a table row. `max_output_bytes` decides inline against spilled.
+A page of boilerplate shrinks under conversion and a page of dense tables grows, so no one of these implies the others.

+**Large results are written, not truncated.** A reference page converted in full can fill a small model's context on its own, and returning the first thirty kilobytes of one would be worse than useless -- it looks complete.
+So past `max_output_bytes` the Markdown goes into the scratch area and the response describes it: `path`, `lines`, `excerpt`, and a `toc` of headings with the lines each section spans.
+Those line numbers are what `read_text_file` takes as `offset` and `limit`, which is the point: the index addresses a tool the model already has rather than adding a capability to learn.

+`Scratch` is deliberately general, and `fetch_web_page` is its first caller rather than its owner.
+"Result too large to return, so write it and describe it" is what `ls` and `tree` will want, and what a `grep` over a large tree might.
+Building it inside the fetch tool would have meant the second such tool copying it.

+**The scratch directory is inside the workspace root**, because a path the model cannot read back is no use to it -- and that means it is also inside every later search, so it is hidden and added to `skip_dirs` for `find` and `grep`.
+The list is *replaced* rather than appended to: `Settings#copy` is shallow and the default skip list is a shared constant, so `<<` would have poisoned every search in the process.

+**Stored files carry front matter.** The response knows where content came from, but the file outlives the response, and a caller reading it back three turns later has only the file.
+Links in the Markdown are root-relative where they point at the same site -- a large saving on a page that links within itself, and unresolvable without the origin.
+So the origin goes in the file.
+It is YAML front matter rather than a `Source:` heading, so that `Outline` does not mistake it for a heading of the page's own; and it carries no timestamp, because a clock would make the same fetch produce different bytes and break `reproducible` on the first tool to spill.

+Filenames are derived from the URL -- a slug and a short digest -- so a re-fetch overwrites its own previous copy.
+That makes the scratch area a cache by accident and keeps it reproducible on purpose.
+Nothing prunes it: eviction wants an mtime scan, which is exactly the volatile input `reproducible` exists to avoid, and how long a page is worth keeping is the host's question.

+**`allowed_hosts` is nilable and `denied_hosts` is not.** A list means exactly what it contains, and nil means there is no list.
+An empty allowlist therefore permits nothing, which is a usable kill switch; an empty denylist forbids nothing.
+The asymmetry is the literal reading of both, not an oversight.
+The empty-allowlist refusal carries its own suggestion, because it is the one refusal a different URL cannot fix and the model should be told to stop rather than to retry.

 ### Calling by name

 `Tools#call(name, arguments)` exists because the schemas describe half a